jitsi/sdp-interop/README.md

 Another soft limitation (in the sense that it can be removed given enough effort) is that we require bundle and rtcp-mux for both Chrome and Firefox endpoints, so all the media whatever the channel is, go through a single port.
-This is tracked in Issue #3.
+This is tracked in [issue #3](https://github.com/jitsi/sdp-interop/issues/3).

 One last soft limitation is that we have currently tested the interoperability layer only when Firefox answers a call and not when it offers one because in our architecture endpoints always get invited to join a call and never offer one.
-This is tracked in Issue #4.
+This is tracked in [issue #4](https://github.com/jitsi/sdp-interop/issues/4).

 ## Copyright notice